gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **Programmable behavior**

-    A rich API provides methods for inspecting and controlling all available objects and their both perssitent and run-time properties.
+    A rich API provides methods for inspecting and controlling all available objects and their both persistent and run-time properties.
 This makes it possible to replace configuration files with GUI tools.
 Many desktop environments provide such tools.

 * **Automatic setup**